MasterGrant137/Erudite/frontend/z-files/kanban_tasks.md

 CONSIDER on SongPage, taking away useParams and putting in song.title, try using useSelector earlier that useEffects

+CONSIDER moving context menu to a smaller component

+BEWARE songPage unique key issue

 Implement validations for add song and viable pages

 Don’t forget to remove the limit on your /my-songs route when you finish testing Change emoji for drop down since home isn’t even one of the options, some navigation emoji

 the user who posted a song should be able to see an edit option that directs to edit page but not anyone else, we should be able to see who posted something

+- Learned
+    - When two reducers use the same action, you may need to clean the state before either return.
+This also applies to a singular reducer with different content rendering on different pages.

 - TEST mySongs for loading since you added the payload key
 - TEST songPage too for the same reason